TFI Leap Card: History

-Using the Leap Card
+Use

 Anonymous Leap cards can be purchased at Payzone outlets or from certain Luas or Irish Rail ticketing machines.
 A new card will cost €10 and that card will have an initial credit of €5.
 Value from an existing smart-card cannot be transferred onto a Leap Card, but it was possible to get a free Leap Card for holders of the 'old' Luas or Rail smart-cards until 30 September 2014.
 Personalised cards for use with period tickets are provided free-of-charge but without any credit.
 Customers can only use the card for e-purse transactions when the card is in credit; although a fare can bring the card to a negative balance of up to -€5.

 Cards can be topped-up via Payzone outlets, or any Luas or Irish Rail ticketing machines, They can also be anonymously topped up, and recent ticket history viewed, using an app on a NFC-enabled compatible iPhone or Android smartphone.

 It is also possible to reload a card using the Leap Card website, but it must then be registered online.
 When a Leap Card is registered, the cardholder can check their travel/purchase history online, but the card is no longer anonymous.